You want smart political talk without the meltdowns?

 All right, 25 to the top of the hour.

-Because after all, she talked to some pilot who didn't even know there were weather issues, and that one pilot that hadn't checked the weather actually said all this.
+Because after all, she talked to some pilot who didn't even know there were weather issues.

-And she goes, No, I'm actually boarding now.
+And she goes, no, I'm actually boarding now.

-I said you're not taking off.
+I said, you're not taking off.

-I said, We didn't take off.
+I said, we didn't take off.

 We were on the tarmac for six hours.

-And I said, It's not happening.
+And I said, it's not happening.

 And anyway, so you just insisted.

-We're taxing to the runway.
+We're taxiing to the runway.

 And I'm like, you're not taking off.